eadf/toxicblend.rs/README.md

 This can easily be fixed if you run blender from the console.
 A `ctrl` - `C` will fix it.

 ## Addon commands:

+These operations all operate in blender edit mode:

 ### 2d_outline